 A health insurance policy sold through an exchange or healthcare.gov.
+Individuals in states that do not participate in the federal exchange can link to their state's exchange from healthcare.gov.
 The PPACA requires exchanges to certify that qualified health plans meet minimum standards outlined in the law.